Dakota County, Minnesota: Local government

-Dakota County has an elected Sheriff (Tim Leslie) and an elected County Attorney (James Backstrom).
+Dakota County has an elected Sheriff (Joe Leko) and an elected County Attorney (Kathryn M. Keena).
 There are appointed boards for the library system, community development agency, and several advisory boards.
 Dakota County is served by an elected board of the Soil and Water Conservation District.

 Politics

 Dakota County voters tend to vote Democratic.
 Since 1960, the county has selected the Democratic Party candidate in 71% of national elections (as of 2020).

 Geography

 The county terrain consists of low rolling hills, sloping to the river valleys.
-Its highest point is at Buck Hill in Burnsville, at 1,168 feet.
-ASL.
+Its highest point is at Buck Hill in Burnsville, at 1,168 feet above sea level.
 The county has a total area of 587 sqmi, of which 562 sqmi is land and 25 sqmi (4.2%) is water.

 Rivers

 The northern and eastern boundaries of Dakota County are marked by the Minnesota and Mississippi Rivers.
 Management and jurisdiction of the rivers falls into multiple local, State and Federal agencies.
 Most of the Minnesota River bank is under the Minnesota Valley National Wildlife Refuge with fish, wildlife, and parkland managed collectively by the United States Fish and Wildlife Service and the Minnesota Department of Natural Resources.
 The Dakota County Soil and Water Conservation District assists the county's six watershed management organizations (WMO) which include the Black Dog WMO, Gun Club Lake WMO, Lower Minnesota River Watershed District, Lower Mississippi WMO, North Cannon River WMO, and the Vermillion River Watershed Joint Powers Organization.